- Books, Literature, and Writing

 If you are a writer who may be lacking in some areas like grammar or spelling, you can always work to improve yourself.
 I do that all of the time.
 One thing that also helps is just to keep on writing.
 You will improve over time.
 I know I have.
 I look at some of my early articles and see how they were written and I notice how much I have improved as a writer since then.
 It's a matter of practice and research.

-The research involved is basically looking up some of the rules of grammar, spelling, capitalization and punctuation.
+One of the first basic elements of research involved in article writing may consist of looking up some of the rules of grammar, spelling, capitalization and punctuation.
 Often, when I have doubts about something, I may reword things in a way which I know, for certain, to be correct.
-The practice part of it just involves writing, writing and more writing.
+Then, with a little practice, you will have some of those rules committed to memory.
 Just keep on writing and you will definitely improve over time.

 When you list your various accomplishments or experience in an article you write, you are simply making a case as to why the reader should take you seriously as a writer on the subject you are writing about.